 Prepare the filling

 • Once the peppers are soft, increase the heat to medium and add the minced meat.
-Stir to break up the meat until the meat is browned all over and all liquids have evaporated.
-This shouldn’t take more than 5 minutes.
+Stir to break up the meat until the meat is browned all over and all liquids have evaporated, about 5 minutes.
 At this stage your filling is ready, set aside and keep in the fridge.

 Prepare de dough

 • In a large bowl mix all the ingredients together to form a dough.
 If the mixture is too dry and you can’t form a dough, add a couple tablespoons of water bit by bit.
 Make sure you don’t add too much water, this will make your dough very sticky and you wont be able to knead it, in that case add a bit of flour.
 When your dough is nicely done, lightly flour a worktop and knead for 10 minutes until light and soft.
-Once your dough is ready, divide the dough in small balls (for a 15x15 cm msemen make 7 cm diameter balls), place on a tray, lightly drizzle the balls with olive oil and cover with cling film for 20 minutes.
+Once your dough is ready, divide the dough in 12 small balls (for a 15x15 cm msemen make 7 cm diameter balls), place on a tray, lightly drizzle the balls with olive oil and cover with cling film and leave the dough balls to rest for 30 minutes.

 Assemble the msemen